 For multi-national businesses and their finance professionals, these workweek hour variations can cause angst, drive up costs and impact productivity.
-So, what's the best way to run your workforce?
+What's the best way to run your workforce?
 Short answer: It depends on where you're working.
 But it's also worth looking at how other cultures operate to see if there's anything you can learn from their trials.

 A Look at the Numbers

 Bloomberg reports that Sweden's experiment with six-hour workdays ran into a costly snag — the costs of shortening the workday outweighed the benefits.
 However, the BBC reports that the 35-hour workweek in France was largely a myth, also noting that Spain's reputed slower pace and shorter workweeks were also more myth than fact.
 A possible cause of this misinformation, notes BBC, is that generally, only full-time staff are considered when looking at the average workweek, while in most of Europe many people work part-time.

 As Bloomberg reports, Sweden's study of a shortened workweek was conducted with nurses in an eldercare facility which, given the nature of the services provided, still needs to provide services on a 24/7 basis.
 The facility saw higher costs, but the nurses did see benefits including feeling healthier, taking fewer sick days and seeing an improvement in patient care.
 There are no plans, though, to pursue a shortened workweek, although the country's average weekly work hours have been decreasing over the past several years.